markscholtz/jekyll_blog/_drafts/CLUG_meetup.markdown

 Darth Vader masks pipes up before Phil has a chance to answer, quipping that he might be more able to provide satisfactory answers.
 The Darth Vader mask is removed to reveal none other than Mark Shuttleworth!
 My timing in attending CLUG could not have been better.
-Or perhaps this is just a day in the life of a CLUG member, because everyone is trying to look very unimpressed.
+Or perhaps this is just a day in the life of a CLUG member, because everyone is trying to look suitably unimpressed.

 I should have clicked that something was strange about our Vader.
-The fancy shirt, expensive watch and shiny cufflinks (along with the olive complexsion) should have been a complete giveaway considering the topic of discussion.
-The mask now makes sense.
+The fancy shirt, expensive watch and shiny cuff links (along with the olive complexion) should have been a complete giveaway considering the topic of discussion.
+The mask makes sense now.
 Not wanting to sway the direction of Phil's talk with his presence, but still wanting to hear the thoughts of the community, the mask was donned.
 Shuttleworth's presence is almost superhero like.